HISTORY OF NVSC

 In the second phase (in late seventies and eighties) NVSC helped the Vocation Promoters equipping them with the knowledge and skills needed for their ministry.
 Residential courses on Transformation Towards Wholeness and Training to be a Counsellor were conducted regularly in the centre with six months and four months duration respectively.

-1. Diploma in Counselling and Religious Formation
+1. Diploma in Counselling Psychology and Integral Formation

 2. Short courses on: